Mercedes-Benz Group AG – Annual report – 31 December 2023

 Country risk is the risk of economic loss arising from changes of political, economic, legal or social conditions in the respective country, e.g. resulting from sovereign measures such as expropriation or interdiction of foreign currency transfers.

-The Mercedes-Benz Group is exposed to country risk mainly resulting from cross-border funding or collateralization of Group companies and customers, from investments in subsidiaries, associated companies, joint ventures and joint operations as well as from cross-border trade receivables.
+The Mercedes-Benz Group is exposed to country risk mainly resulting from cross-border funding or collateralization of Group companies and customers, from investments in Group companies, associated companies, joint ventures and joint operations as well as from cross-border trade receivables.
 Country risks also arise from cross-border cash deposits at financial institutions.

 Finance-market risks

-The global nature of its businesses exposes the Mercedes-Benz Group to significant market risks resulting from fluctuations in foreign currency exchange rates, interest rates and commodity prices.
+The global nature of its businesses exposes the Mercedes-Benz Group to significant market risks resulting from fluctuations in foreign currency exchange-rates and interest rates as well as commodity and energy prices.
 The Group is also exposed to equity price risk in connection with its investments in listed companies.

 Certain existing benchmark interest rates including those of the London Interbank Offered Rate (for USD, GBP, CHF and JPY) were comprehensively and internationally reformed.
 As a result, those interest rates were gradually abolished and replaced with alternative risk-free reference rates.
 Alternative interest rates were developed on a national level in the context of the respective legal systems and currencies; they can therefore vary with regard to their structure, methodology and period of publication.